browserengineering/book/book/intro.md

 * The user uses a _User Agent_, called a _browser_, to navigate the web.
 * The web is a _network of information_
   linked by _hyperlinks_.
-* Information is requested with the _HTTP network protocol_
-  and structured with the _HTML document format_.
+* Information is requested with the _HyperText Transfer Protocol (HTTP)_ and structured with the _HTML document format_.
-* Documents are identified by URLs, _not_ by their content, and may be dynamically generated.
+* Documents are identified by Uniform Resource Locators (URLs), _not_ by their content, and may be dynamically generated.
-* Web pages can link to auxiliary assets in different formats, including images, videos, CSS, and JavaScript.
+* Web pages can link to auxiliary assets in different formats, including images, videos, Cascading Style Sheets (CSS), and JavaScript.
-* All these building blocks are open, standardized, and free to use or re-use.
+* All these building blocks are open, standardized, and free to use or reuse.

 As a philosophical matter, perhaps one or another of these principles is secondary.
 One could try to distinguish between the networking and rendering